 Institutions boring in the good way.
 A contract means what it says.
 You can start a business without a fixer, rent an apartment without a bribe, and resolve a dispute without knowing a judge.

-Six months there confirmed what the spreadsheet suggested.
-I know the coffee spots, the rhythm, how the place works.
+Seven months there confirmed what the spreadsheet suggested.
+Now I sorta know the coffee spots, the rhythm, how the place works.
+We run on vibes, after all.

 The bear case is distance.
 An entire hemisphere between you and everyone you know.
 Holidays become logistics exercises.
 Your parents age on a different continent.
 The tyranny of geography means “I’ll visit soon” becomes a 24-hour flight and a week of jet lag.
 You’re building in a place that makes building easy – but you’re building alone, in the sense that everyone you built your life with until now is 16,000 kilometers away.

 Weirdly, I enjoyed being far from everything.
-The pull of building outweighed the pull of belonging.
+The pull of novelty outweighed the pull of belonging.
 Not the answer I was hoping for.
-But six months on the other side of the planet, I felt lighter, not lonelier.
+But seven months on the other side of the planet, I felt lighter, not lonelier.

 The housing market is a bitch – but that’s a price problem, not a trust problem.